 The Department offers a full-time MA (one year), the MA International as well as a part-time MA which may include distance learning (two years).
 MA students in German can specialise either in (a) literature or (b) linguistics/Deutsch als Fremdsprache.
-The part-time MA by distance-learning is aimed primarily at intending and/or practising teachers of Deutsch als Fremdsprache.
-The part-time MA by distance learning will be available in alternate years only.
-Enquiries about the beginning of the next cycle should be made to the German Department Office (Telephone: 01-706 8309).
+The part-time MA by distance-learning is aimed primarily at intending and/or practising teachers of German.
+Enquiries should be made to the German Department Office (Telephone: 01-716 8309).